The Young Turks: Political activity

 TYT promotes itself as the "Home of Progressives".
 Uygur has stated that "TYT values journalistic objectivity".
 TYT commentary generates "hybridized content".
 This involves TYT referencing news from mainstream sources and providing its own content analysis by connecting it to different narratives and discourses related to the social realities of its audience.
 The network's commentary has generated counter narratives in relation to traditional policy discussions.
 TYT places news in its context and connects it to the decision-making process.
 By engaging with social movements, the station has called on its audience to become part of its "TYT army".
 The network uses its platforms for advocacy, such as calling for its audience to participate in the political process and give candidates support.

 As part of new media, TYT coverage conveys the frustration and discontent held by youth with the political system.
 Progressive social policies and liberal values are promoted through commentary by TYT.
 Examples include TYT calling for gun control and the need to mitigate violence by police during its coverage of the 2018 Parkland school shooting.
-In similar coverage of shootings, TYT has provided information on gun and crime related homicide numbers and placed into context the laws, police training and additional factors that worsen the situation.
+In similar coverage of shootings, TYT has provided information on gun- and crime-related homicide numbers and placed into context the laws, police training and additional factors that worsen the situation.
 Hosts on TYT advocate for unionization in large companies and the sharing of profits with their workers.
 The network has spoken out against corruption in politics and for the need to remove corporate donations out of the political system.
+In particular, TYT shares the point of view that Israel controls the U.S. politics through donors for most of the members of Congress.
 The station has been critical of what it regards as a "corporate coup" in the US.
 TYT has criticized politicians from the US Democratic Party for alleged attachment to financial interests and for appearing to be progressive.
 Hosts on TYT have called for the Democratic Party to undergo a revitalization process.
-The network has been critical of the Trans-Pacific Partnership (TPP) trade deal and its supporters like Hillary Clinton, whereas TYT approved of Senator Bernie Sanders' opposition to it.
+The network has been critical of the Trans-Pacific Partnership (TPP) trade deal and its supporters like Hillary Clinton, whereas TYT approved of Senator Bernie Sanders's opposition to it.
 The station has defended the whistleblower WikiLeaks organization and its data disclosures on several issues such as the TPP, the DNC email leak and the Hillary Clinton email controversy.
 TYT was skeptical about claims of alleged Russian interference in the 2016 US presidential election.